devmaxde/toai/README.md

 toai is a tiny Rust CLI that dumps a folder into an AI-friendly text format.
 Each file is printed with its relative path header, followed by its contents.
+**By default, the output is copied directly to your clipboard** – ready to paste into any AI chat.

 Example of the output format:

 # src/main.tsx